 Why choose business finance from a bank?

 It’s likely that you have an existing relationship with a bank.
 You can easily speak to someone at the bank to discuss your finance options.
-You’re never far from a bank branch, and can choose from a variety of different business finance products.
+You’re never far from a branch, and can choose from a variety of different business finance products.

 Alternative finance/business loan lenders